epitty1023/iis/README.markdown

     class {'iis': }

 ## Limitations
-Module tests only on the following Operating Systems.
+Module tested only on the following Operating Systems.
 * Windows 2012 Server
 * Windows 2008 Server